midi1996/P50-opencore-hackintosh/README.md

       - `FwRuntimeServices` is already integrated in the OpenCorePkg zip in future releases.
     - Kexts
       - You do not need to use SMCSuperIO/LightSensor/BatteryManager
-      - You **MUST** use rehabman's VoodooPS2Controller kext and **NOT** acidanthera's because it's buggy with hard surface trackpads.
+      - You **MUST** use rehabman's VoodooPS2Controller kext and **NOT** acidanthera's because it's buggy with hard surface trackpads. (;ink in the kext table down bellow)
-      - IntelMausiEthernet from acidandanthera or Mieze (if you're doing the internet install)
+      - IntelMausiEthernet from acidandanthera or Mieze
       - There is no need for USBInjectAll, use `USBMap.kext` from this repo
       - You do not need to get all the kexts now, here is the list of the ones you really need for the installer:
         - VirtualSMC
         - Lilu
         - WhateverGreen
         - IntelMausi
-        - VoodooPS2Controller
+        - VoodooPS2Controller (rehabman)
         - USBMap
     - SSDTs
       - Take from this guide (this one, not the linked)